Frequently asked questions

 What does my entry fee cover?

-The entry fee paid by each team is used to cover the costs of running the event.
+The reservation and entry fee paid by each team is used to cover the costs of running the event.
 This includes expenses such as venue hire, equipment hire for portaloos, marquees, lighting towers and heaters.
 It covers the fundraising materials you get, your training weekends, the maps you need, checkpoint staff, medical cover and safety equipment, event staff and more.
 Entry fees mean that the funds you work so hard to raise are actually going towards Oxfam's work.